markallisongit/blog/content/posts/2024/remove-nolock-hints/index.md

 # The problem

-Recently, I was performance tuning and enhancing the reliability of several databases for a client and discovered `NOLOCK` hints everywhere.
+Recently, I was performance tuning and enhancing the reliability of several SQL Server 2019 and 2022 databases for a client and discovered `NOLOCK` hints everywhere.
 Why are these bad, they seem to improve performance and remove blocking for most queries?

 ## 1. Dirty reads